AruniRC/colorizer-fcn/README.md

 ### Usage

-Experiment settings such as learning rate are defined in `config.py`, each setting as a key in a Python dict.
-Training FCN-32s (stride of 32 px) is done first, using `train_color_fcn32s.py` and specifying a configuration (the input args are explained in the Python script).
+Experiment settings such as learning rates are defined in `config.py`, each setting being a key in a Python dict.
+Training FCN-32s is done first, using `train_color_fcn32s.py` and specifying a configuration number (the input args are explained in more detail in the Python script).

 ### Experiments